 Southern Arizona is home to more than 1,000 native pollinators making it one of the most pollinator dense regions in the entire world.
-Although not native to Tucson, honeybees are now included in these numbers and can play an important role in our ecosystem and local agriculture.
-However, research from the University of Arizona indicates that 100% of our wild honeybee colonies in southern Arizona are considered Africanized (Killer) Honeybees and should be treated accordingly to prevent harm to people and pets in Tucson.
-Bee removal and control, wasp extermination, and nest removal are some of our top specialties.
+Although not native to southern Arizona, honeybees are now included in these numbers and can play an important role in our ecosystem and local agriculture.
+However, research from the University of Arizona indicates that 100% of our wild honeybee colonies in southern Arizona are considered Africanized (Killer) Honeybees and should be treated accordingly to prevent harm to people and pests.

-If you suspect that there is a honeybee colony or wasp nest in or around your home, you should contact Tucson’s bee removal experts immediately and one of our highly trained technicians will:
+If you suspect that there is a honeybee colony or wasp nest in or around your home, you should contact us immediately and one of our highly trained technicians will:

 It’s very common to have honeybee activity around your home as they perform their pollinating and foraging tasks.
 However, a large swarm or ball of honeybees on your house or several honeybees coming in and out of voids in walls or trees should be cause for alarm.
 Wasps flying around outside can also be common, but if you see them hanging upside down under patios or flying around inside the home, a professional should be called.

 Africanized bees live in colonies with thousands of members split into three castes – A queen, male drones, and female workers.
 At least once a year, typically in the Spring, new queens are anointed and, along with hundreds of workers and drones, leave their hives to establish a new colony.
-As the top bee removal service in the Tucson area, we’ve discovered that popular locations for new hives include:
+This process is called swarming, and once a swarm lands and begins to establish a new hive the workers become very defensive of their colony.
+Popular locations for new hives include:

 If you are ever attacked by bees you should immediately run in a straight line while trying to cover your face for the nearest shelter such as a car, house, or building of any kind and close the door behind you.
 Try not lead the bees toward other groups of people if possible.
 Never jump into a pool or other body of water as the bees will hover over you waiting for you to resurface.
 Once safely inside, proceed to remove as many stingers as possible using a credit card or something similar to scrape them away.
 Avoid squeezing the stinger with tweezers as this can squeeze more venom into you.
 If you are experiencing any symptoms of an allergic reaction call 911 immediately.*